htrec-gr/challenge/README.md

 # Challenging Error Correction in Recognised Byzantine Greek

-This is the repository of the article describing the shared task titled "Challenging Error Correction in Recognised Byzantine Greek".
+This is the repository of [HTREC shared task](https://www.aicrowd.com/challenges/htrec-2022).
+The 1st version of this repository was kindly developed by [@Connalia](https://github.com/Connalia/).
+The HTR model, the train and the original test data were developed by [@vivianpl](https://github.com/vivianpl).
+The synthetic test data along with unlimited help with the organisation are attributed to [@vasilikikou](https://github.com/vasilikikou).

 ## Dataset